Capstone-24-25/vignette-YOLO/README.md

 ## Vignette Abstract ✍️

-Vignette topic: This project involves building a YOLO (You Only Look Once) object detection model to identify, classify, and localize different types of military aircraft.
-The model is trained on the Military Aircraft Detection Dataset, which contains images and annotations of various military aircraft types.
-Our goal is to develop a robust and efficient object detection model capable of detecting multiple aircraft types in an image with high accuracy, while leveraging the YOLO architecture for real-time performance.
+This project focuses on building a YOLO (You Only Look Once) object detection model to identify, classify, and localize various types of military aircraft.
+The model is trained using the Military Aircraft Detection Dataset, which includes images for different military aircraft types.
+We utilize YOLOv11, specifically the YOLOv11n implementation by Ultralytics, to carry out the object detection tasks.
+The model, consisting of 2.6 million parameters and 218 layers, achieved a mean Average Precision (mAP) of 0.567 at a 0.5 Intersection over Union (IoU) threshold.
+While the performance is moderate, the results indicate that a larger model could improve accuracy.
+To assist with demonstration and testing, the repository includes two example video files in the video directory.
+The overarching goal of this project is to develop a robust and efficient object detection model that can accurately detect multiple aircraft types in real time, leveraging the YOLO architecture's strengths.

-Example Data: The project uses a curated dataset of military aircraft containing images and bounding box annotations for various 74 aircraft types such as Tornado, A400M, F18, etc.

 Data Source: [Military Aircraft Detection](https://www.kaggle.com/datasets/a2015003713/militaryaircraftdetectiondataset)

-This project utilizes YOLOv11, specifically the YOLOv11n implementation by Ultralytics, to perform object detection tasks.
-The model, with 2.6 million parameters and 218 layers, achieved a mean Average Precision (mAP) of 0.567 at a 0.5 Intersection over Union (IoU) threshold.
-While the model performs moderately well, the results suggest that a larger model could yield better performance.

 ## Repository Contents 📙